 This query first joins the sale and product tables on product_id.
 It then groups by year (extracted from sale_date) and product_category, calculating the average sale_price.
 The result will show the average sale price per product category per year, helping us understand which product category had the highest average sale price for each year.

-One way to find duplicate records in a table is by using , and then seeing which groups have more than one occurence:
+One way to find duplicate records in a table is by using GROUP BY

-Another way is by using the operator:
+Another way is by using the EXISTS

 The best way to prepare for a Lululemon SQL interview is to practice, practice, practice.